sebawita/KinveyChat/Articles/chatbot-with-Alexa/readme.md

 <img src="./img/Shake-my-balance.png?raw=true" width="300">

 However, if you are struggling with some voice commands, you can investigate what messages are sent to Kinvey Chat, and how Kinvey Chat interpreted them.
-This will come especially useful, when you start using your chatbots outside of the Alexa Developer Console.
+This will come especially useful when you start using your chatbots outside of the Alexa Developer Console.

 In Kinvey Chat portal, navigate to the **History** tab.
 Find the conversation that was causing trouble and click on it.

-> hint: you can add a filter to show only conversations for specific dates, or for Alexa only.
+> hint: you can add a filter to show only conversations for specific dates, or Alexa only.